100 Florida Trails®

 The trail passes through busy urban areas in St. Petersburg, Seminole, Largo, Belleair and Clearwater.
 There are trail bridges and underpasses to avoid traffic but also road crossings, so be careful.

-It's a short ride to the historic Tarpon Springs sponge docks, turn on Live Oak Rd.
+From the Splash Park, it's a one-mile ride to the historic Tarpon Springs sponge docks - continue west along Live Oak Rd.
 Centered on Dodecanese Blvd., this is a "pre-Disney" tourist spot, still popular with plenty of tourist shops, and some very good Greek restaurants reflecting the large Greek-American population - the largest percentage of any U.S. city.

 The original Pinellas Trail has been extended as part of the Pinellas Trail Loop, now connecting to the Duke Energy Trail at John Chestnut Sr. Park.
 Past Tarpon Springs, the trail turns to the east, running along Keystone Road to East Lake Road, then south through Clearwater and returning to St. Petersburg.
 The eastern loop is composed of the Duke Energy Trail and North Bay Trail, with several gaps to be filled.